L'Isle-Verte nursing home fire: Investigation

 After talking to police, the lone overnight worker at Résidence du Havre, Bruno Bélanger, told Quebecor Media he is "95% sure" the fire was caused by a cigarette, lit by a resident he refused to let outside to smoke less than an hour earlier.
 He said black smoke was billowing above the ajar door of the man's second-floor room, room 206.
 When he tried to help, he "began to suffocate" and had to leave.
 On the way to safety, he rescued a man who had broken his leg by jumping from his balcony.

 The all-wooden building was partially equipped with sprinklers, which were in a firewalled annex but not in the original structure.
-The investigation is hampered by a thick (up to 40 cm) layer of ice on the ruins, the firefighting water exposed to temperatures around −35 °C. Three teams of investigators worked 19 hours on January 25, in around −18 °C weather, before breaking till 7 am the next day.
+The investigation was hampered by a thick (up to 40 cm) layer of ice on the ruins, the firefighting water exposed to temperatures around −35 °C. Three teams of investigators worked 19 hours on January 25, in around −18 °C weather, before breaking until 7 am the next day.
 The teams started by chopping the ice, later bringing in ship de-icing equipment and using steam to melt ice to avoid further damaging any bodies.

 Officially, investigators found the first tangible clues of a cause for the fire on January 31 but had disclosed nothing; police claimed it could take months to determine what happened.
 Fifty workers, an electrician and a chemist were investigating the wreckage, armed with a search warrant in case evidence of criminal negligence was discovered.
 In late March, police investigators claimed the fire had started in the kitchen, dismissing the theory of a cigarette causing the blaze.
-Suspecting negligence, police have asked the lone employee on duty, Bruno Bélanger, to take a polygraph test; he declined.
+Suspecting negligence, police asked the lone employee on duty, Bruno Bélanger, to take a polygraph test; he declined.